The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

-Accurate control and manipulation of trapped ion species plays an important role in advancing many technologies, including ion-based quantum information processing (QIP), mass spectrometry (MS), quantum metrology and quantum engineering.
-In the field of life sciences and chemical analysis, MS using ion and charged particle traps is a versatile and powerful analytical tool to investigate chemical and biological species.
-Specimens with diameters ranging between $10$ nm $\div 20 \ \mu$m, i.e. DNA sequences, proteins, virus, cells, bacteria, and generally NPs can be diagnosed with high resolution and accuracy.
+Accurate control and manipulation of trapped ion species plays an important role in advancing many technologies, including ion-based quantum information processing (QIP) \cite{Bruz19, War20}, mass spectrometry (MS) \cite{March17a}, quantum metrology \cite{Wine11, Jord20, McCor19} and quantum engineering \cite{Zago11}.
+MS based techniques can also be used to identify the masses and relative abundances of Coulomb-crystallized ions levitated in a linear Paul trap \cite{Deb15}.
+In the field of life sciences and chemical analysis, MS using ion and charged particle traps is a versatile and powerful analytical instrument aimed at investigating chemical and biological species.
+Specimens with diameters ranging between $10$ nm $\div 20 \ \mu$m, i.e. DNA sequences, proteins, viruses, cells, bacteria and generally nanoparticles (NPs), can be diagnosed with high resolution and accuracy.
 In an attempt to further increase the resolution of MS, integration of advanced optical detection is considered a key approach \cite{Jiang11}.
-Similarly, optical spectroscopy of nanometre sized particles depends on ion trap capacity.
-Gas phase nanoparticles ranging from 3 nm to 15 nm in diameters have been confined and levitated, using a Trapped Reactive Atmospheric Particle Spectrometer (TRAPS) with a maximum trap capacity of $5 \times 108$ particles and a residence time of 12 sec, for X-ray and optical spectroscopy \cite{Mein10}.
-Recent progress include ion traps that are developed with integrated fiber optics, able to efficiently collect fluorescence light from the ion \cite{VanDev10, Lee19}.
-It is obvious that ion manipulation finds use in various applications such as miniaturized chemical detectors, vacuum technology, ultra-precise atomic clocks, QIP and secure communication schemes.
-Therefore, new approaches for particle (ion) control and manipulation are a mandatory step towards implementing the next generation of advanced technologies \cite{Kolo07, Smith10}.
+Similarly, optical spectroscopy of nanometre sized particles depends on the ion trap capacity.
+Gas phase NPs ranging from 3 nm to 15 nm in diameter can be contained and levitated using a Trapped Reactive Atmospheric Particle Spectrometer (TRAPS), with a maximum trap capacity of $5 \times 10^8$ particles and a residence time of 12 sec, for optical and X-ray spectroscopy studies \cite{Mein10}.
+Recent progress include ion traps that are developed with integrated fibre optics, able to efficiently collect fluorescence light from the ion \cite{VanDev10, Lee19}.
+Ion manipulation finds use in various applications such as miniaturized chemical detectors, vacuum technology, ultra-precise atomic clocks, QIP and secure communication schemes.
+Therefore, new approaches for particle (ion) control and manipulation represent a mandatory step towards implementing the next generation of advanced technologies \cite{Kolo07, Smith10}.